 Pidgin

-Pidgin (or Hawaiʻi Creole) originated as a form of communication used between English speaking residents and non-English speaking immigrants in Hawaii.
+Pidgin (or Hawaiʻi Creole) originated as a form of communication between English-speaking residents and non-English-speaking immigrants in Hawaiʻi.
 Almost all locals weave pidgin in their everyday (English) conversations, so try keeping your ears open.
 If you want to look up a couple of phrases, here is a good place to start.

 Pineapples in Hawaiʻi

-Ask anyone what they think when you say “Pineapple”, and they will almost certainly say “Hawaii”!
-Pineapples have for long been a symbol of Hawaii, but they do not originate from there.
-Pineapples are native to South America and made their way to Hawai’i via a detour to Europe sometime between the 16th and 18th century.
-Read more about the history of pineapples on Hawaii, about how Hawaiian a “pizza Hawaii” is, and at least 5 other pieces of interesting pineapple facts in our special pineapple fact sheet.
+Pineapples have long been a symbol of Hawaiʻi, but they do not originate here.
+Pineapples are native to South America and made their way to Hawaiʻi via a detour to Europe sometime between the 16th and 18th century.
+Read more about the history of pineapples in Hawaiʻi, and about how Hawaiian a “pizza Hawaii” really is, in our pineapple fact sheet.

 Recent Lava Damage